 The project budget is estimated at $20.5 million.
 The State of Minnesota provided $1.46 million for pre-design and design of the building and an additional $9.5 million bonding appropriation to construct, furnish, and equip the facility.
 The South Washington County Telecommunications Commission and South Washington Watershed District agreed to contribute funding for the project.
 Cottage Grove and Woodbury will split the remaining costs to construct the facility.

-Construction began the fall of 2018 and will be completed in November 2019.
+Construction began the fall of 2018 and was completed in November 2019.